Part of the Bargain

 “One-forty,” said Harper as he turned his attention back to the auctioneer.

-“Thank you, Your Grace,” said the auctioneer with a nod of his head.
+“Thank you, Your Lordship,” said the auctioneer with a nod of his head.
 “The bid is one hundred forty thousand credits to you, good sir!
 Do I hear one-fifty?”

 Atopia cast a glance to the side.
 The watcher was still there.
 The middle-aged man in the rumpled business attire looked like he hadn’t slept in days.
 Every time she looked his direction, he had pointedly looked away.
 She could see Tabitha slowly edging toward him, having circled around the crowd.